 Ground effect is an aerodynamic principle that aircraft experience when flying close to the earth’s surface—either over ground or water.
 The phenomenon takes hold when operating within a distance of one wingspan from the surface.
 The surface alters the flow field around the wing, resulting in reduced drag and an increase in lift.
-In simple terms, reduced drag leads to better fuel efficiency and increased lift lets the craft carry heavier payloads.
+In simple terms, reduced drag leads to better energy efficiency and increased lift lets the craft carry heavier payloads.

 Ground effect is caused by two phenomena: